CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 21 (0x15)
 Syntax: S_ANDN2_B64 SDST(2), SSRC0(2), SSRC1(2)
 Description: Do bitwise AND operation on SSRC0 and bitwise negated SSRC1 and store it to SDST, and store 1 to SCC if result is not zero, otherwise store 0 to SCC.
+SDST, SSRC0, SSRC1 are 64-bit.
 Operation:
 ```
 SDST = SSRC0 & ~SSRC1
-SCC = (SSRC0 & ~SSRC1)!=0
+SCC = SDST!=0
 ```

 #### S_CSELECT_B32